fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 This is highly likely to happen at some point.
 Mostly due how hard it is to know what you are actually going to be doing once you start.
-The tricky part about developing software is that there are so many way to do it.
+The tricky part about developing software is that there are so many ways to do it.
 I often find it hard to connect with other developers since we can come from such different tech stacks.
 It can at times be hard to understand each other if our tech jargon doesn't overlap.
 However, the good news is that there are some tells of how you figure